blacklightpy/vaultofknowledge/The Difference between a King and a Commoner.md

 The fourth Prapaathaka of Chaandogya Upanishad (4.4.3 - 4.4.5) deal with the case of Sathyakaama Jaabaala, who wanted to learn the Veda-s, whose mother Jaabaala was a prostitute, and his father was unknown.
 When he told this to sage Gauthama, he understood that he was a Braahmana simply because he was truthful, and proceeded to initiate him.

 Now, I was arguing this example with a proponent of birth-based Varna-s, who based his claims on the Manu Smrithi (the common one, and not Aarya Samaaj's Vishuddha Manu Smrithi) who unsurprisingly was extremely bigoted as well.
-He replied that this meant that his father was a Braahmana.

-But then I pointed out to him the analogy of the carpenter's son wanting to be something else, as well as how the Manu Smrithi
+I told him how the son of a Shoodra was initiated as a Braahmana.
+He replied that Gauthama recognizing him to be a Braahmana meant that his father was a Braahmana.
+But then I pointed out to him the analogy of the carpenter's son wanting to be something else, as well as how the Manu Smrithi shows that the son of a Braahmana man and a Shoodra woman would be a Nishaada.

 When I pointed out to him that as per the Manu Smrithi, the